project-sparthan/sparthan-myo/README.md

 ### Advanced: source code download
-Open a terminal windown and move to your arduino library directory.
+Open a terminal window and move to your arduino library directory.
 Type this command to clone this repo into your library folder.

     git clone https://github.com/project-sparthan/sparthan-myo.git